| What is Gum Disease?According to the American Dental Association,

 and an analysis of hard and soft tissue, helps determine

+the health of your gums.
 If you have any specific questions about

 Gum Disease that weren't answered here, or if you would